orlof/dcpu-admiral/README.md

 print "The End"
 </pre>

-foobar would not yeld error, as it is not used for anything.
+foobar would not yield error, as it is not used for anything.
 However,

 <pre>
 >f=edit()